oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-configure-email-sending/rule.md

 ---

-When configuring your email settings for Dynamics CRM, make sure you configure Serverside Sync.
+​When configuring your email settings for Dynamics CRM, make sure you configure Serverside Sync.

 As per CRM Tip of the Day https://crmtipoftheday.com/979/start-planning-farewell-party-for-email-router/, the CRM Email router is to be deprecated.
-You should use the Serverside Sync now instead.
+You should use the Serverside Sync now instead.​

 [[badExample]]
 | ![ Bad Example - Deprecated Mail routed Enabled](CRM Email Router.png)